Office of Veterans Affairs

 - Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 331 l(b)(9)) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence).

 - Anyone using educational assistance under chapter 31, Vocational Rehabilitation/Employment (VR&E), also be charged the resident rate.
-Effective for courses and terms beginning after March 1, 2019, a public institution of higher learning must charge the resident rate to chapter 3 I participants, as well as the other categories of individuals described above.
+Effective for courses and terms beginning after March 1, 2019, a public institution of higher learning must charge the resident rate to chapter 31 participants, as well as the other categories of individuals described above.
 When an institution charges these individuals more than the rate for resident students, VA is required to disapprove programs of education sponsored by VA.
+Refer to 38 U.S. Code 3679.

 Complaint Policy for Students Receiving VA Education Benefits